PLOT/MOVIE SPOILERS BELOW

 If anything, Murray Franklin was the hero of Joker (and didn’t need a cape and cowl to act as one, suprisingly).

 Thanks for reading, guys!
-Be sure to leave a Like and Follow my Blog through Email!
+Be sure to leave a Like and Follow my Blog through either WordPress or Email!
 Ciao!